30+ years of experience

 Robotic surgery

-Latest-generation robotic platform for minimally invasive surgery of colon, rectum, pancreas, liver and complex pelvic surgery — greater precision and lower invasiveness than open surgery.
+Latest-generation robotic platform for minimally invasive surgery of colon, rectum, pancreas, liver and complex pelvic surgery, with greater precision and lower invasiveness than open surgery.

 Intraoperative imaging